davidbrochart/pangeo_upload/blog_post.md

 - for data that is produced continuously, we hacked around the Zarr data store format to efficiently append to an existing dataset.
-- for data that is bigger than your hard drive, we only stage a part of the dataset locally and have the cloud store the totallity.
+- for data that is bigger than your hard drive, we only stage a part of the dataset locally and have the cloud store the totality.